 5. Toynbee maneuver

-In this technique, close your mouth and pinch your nostrils together, and swallow several times.
+A breathing technique that does help you to get rid of a blocked ear.
+In this technique, you have to close your mouth and pinch your nostrils together and swallow several times.
 Since the nostrils are closed, the movement of the tongue compresses the air passing through the tubes of the ear, equalizing the pressure in it, and opening up any blocked passages.

 6. Jaw jiggle

-Simply, open your mouth, and jiggle your jaws side to side in a quick motion.
+If breathing techniques are not your cup of tea, then you can use this simple trick to open a blocked ear.
+Simply, open your mouth, and jiggle your jaws side-to-side in a quick motion.
 Continue doing the same until you hear a pop sound in your ear.

 8. Hopping on foot